-Mandate RECA is mandated to protect consumers and to provide services that enhance and improve the industry and the business of industry members.
+RECA’s mandate is to protect consumers and to provide services that enhance and improve the real estate industry and the business of industry professionals.

 Commitment to Consumer Protection